AyushM-dev/AyushM-dev/README.md

 - 👋 Hi, I’m Ayush Maltare
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning AKS
-- 💞️ I’m looking to collaborate on DevOps and API related issues
+- 💞️ I’m looking to collaborate on DevOps, Azure and API related issues

 <!---
 AyushM-dev/AyushM-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.